 Intuitive Features that Save Time and Effort

-“The time-lapse functionality [on Command] allows us to scroll through scenes quickly, rather than having to sit and play the entire video and wait for a particular incident.”
+“The time-lapse functionality allows us to scroll through scenes quickly, rather than having to sit and play the entire video and wait for a particular incident.”

 Command, Verkada’s easy-to-use software, allows Dean and his team to conveniently locate footage by searching for clips by date and time.
 In addition to the search-based process of locating footage, the time-lapse functionality allows clips to be scrolled over quickly, giving the Yuma team the ability to respond to real-life situations sooner.